-I’ve been interviewing authors and reviewing books for 4+ years.
+I’ve been interviewing authors and reviewing books since 2013.
 Here are some examples of my work.

 The Rumpus: “The Brain Wants What it Wants,” an interview with Elisa Gabbert (July 2019)